en3sctl/Java-Terminal/README.md

-Java Console exercises University exercises
+Java Console exercises University exercises,
-                       HackerRank exercises
+                       HackerRank exercises,
-                       And more :)
+                       and more :)